 Math Expressions Common Core

 Science concepts include simple machines, Earth’s resources, plants and animals and their ecosystems, electricity and magnetism, and motion.
 Through hands-on activities and observations, the children relate science to the world around them.
-Our science curriculum encourages communication and collaboration, critical thinking and problem solving skills, as well as creativity and innovation.
+Our NGSS aligned science curriculum encourages communication and collaboration, critical thinking and problem solving skills, as well as creativity and innovation.
+In addition to our core curriculum, students will be utilizing various technologies to explore concepts of STEM integration and coding.

 The focus is California history beginning with the regions and concluding with immigration.
-The main focus is how California grew with each new group of leaders.
+The main focus is how California grew and changed as different groups came to our state.
 Students will focus on learning about the history, geography, economics, civics and citizenship of California throughout the entire year.

 DEVELOPMENT OF SOCIAL SKILLS